Chicago-R-User-Group/2019-n2-Hardware-for-Data-Science/README.md

 ### Brian Peterson of Heymeyer trading + investments

 Brian cracked open a desktop built for modeling high-frequency time series data and discuss its components.
-As someone that routinely process greater amounts of data than can be contained in RAM, he offers the practitioners point of view on hardware choices.
+As someone that routinely process greater amounts of data than can be contained in RAM, he offered the practitioners point of view on hardware choices.